Feathered & Furry Foto Farm

 I started raising Holland Lops and Lionheads in the summer of 2014 but quickly realized that Lionheads were more work then I had time for so I changed to Netherland Dwarfs.

 My "Bunny Barn" has since overflowed to my garage with 64 holes.
-I found the demand for rabbits as pets is pretty high!
 Rabbits make amazing house pets and just as smart as dogs and cats - Some say smarter :)

 I have many repeat customers as well - they get one and they want another!
-The Bunny Barn mascot is Hazel (a blue Flemish Giant doe!)
+Raising rabbits is VERY VERY HARD DIRTY WORK and most times very depressing - definitely not for most people.

 I am going to blame photography on the start of the aviary.
 I forgot to mention Photography didn't I lol?